MarioFanGamer/SMW-Inline-Layer-3-Messages/Inline Layer 3 Messages - Readme.txt

  - Fixed errors appearing in FastROM
  - Fixed ejected !-blocks being always yellow when the !-blocks in messages are disabled.
+ - Fixed incompatibility with Peach cutscene when using NMI code through UberASM
  - Added global messages